 - medical histories of family members to find out if a genetic disorder is the cause

-- a bone scan – dual energy x-ray absorptiometry (DXA) to test bone density
+- a bone scan – dual energy absorptiometry (DEXA) to

 Idiopathic juvenile osteoporosis

-Sometimes, no underlying cause can be found.
-In these rare cases, the disease is called idiopathic juvenile osteoporosis.
-A child with this disease tends to have symptoms such as pain in the lower back, hips and feet, often accompanied by difficulty walking, and spinal deformities.
+Sometimes no underlying cause can be found.
+In these rare cases, the condition is called idiopathic juvenile osteoporosis.
+A child with this condition tends to have symptoms such as pain in the lower back, hips and feet, often accompanied by difficulty walking, and spinal deformities.

 Generally, idiopathic juvenile osteoporosis tends to resolve by itself, and most children will experience a complete recovery of bone tissue.
-However, disability may extend into adulthood.
+However, in some children disability may extend into adulthood.
 The reason for this is unknown.

 Long-term risks of osteoporosis in children

 Throughout childhood, we’re building up our peak bone mass, which is achieved before the age of 30.
 The more bone mass we have, the stronger our bones, and the lower the risk of osteoporosis later in life.